About Working with Children Week 2025

 This annual event highlights child safety requirements in NSW, including the Working with Children Check and the Child Safe Standards.

-• Celebrate examples of child safe policy and practice in your organisation with the hashtag #WWCW2024.
+• Celebrate examples of child-safe learning in your organisation with the hashtag #WWCW2025.

 Was this page helpful?